Fashion / Style

 In criminally casual Australia, you'd be forgiven for getting confused by a black tie dress code.
-Nowadays it's rare for a pair of sneakers to be deemed inappropriate, but in this case you'll want to leave them at home.
+Nowadays it's rare for a pair of sneakers to be deemed inappropriate, but in the case of a black tie occasion, you'll want to leave them at home.
 Black tie requires a level of formality that can be both exhilarating and baffling.
-So here we are, ready to return to the eternal question of what to wear?
+So what, exactly, does one wear?

 Full length gowns trawling across dance floors, a flash of sparkling stiletto from underneath a table cloth, jewels on jewels on jewels.
 Black tie allows us to explore exciting territory.
 While certainly not as formal as white tie and not as casual as cocktail, the black tie dress code has always allowed for an air of uncertainty.
 In preparation for the moment when it inevitably comes, we're revisiting the unspoken rules and mood of black tie dressing below.